agchan12/test/README.md

 ### 1. Install necessary working environment

 #### Installation
-In the Interactive Ruby Shell type in the following commands
+In the Interactive Ruby Shell type in the following commands.

+NOTE: When running "gem install bundler" and it asks for permission.
+Try "sudo gem install bundler"

     gem install bundler
     bundle install